foxbunny/transplexer-tools/README.md

 The above example will send 'Hello, robound!' immediately, and then an empty string after approximately five seconds.

+The timer is reset every time a value reaches the transformer, so if we send multiple values down a pipe within the five second timeout, the empty string is sent only once, five seconds after the *last* value.

 ### `filter(testFn)`

 Filter values for which the test function returns truthy.